appindesign/M-Time-Series/readme.md

-# M Time Series Library
+# A Library of Custom M Functions for Time Series
+This is a catalogue of custom M functions I built for working on time series data.
+Each entry begins with a description of the problem the function solves.

 ## FunctionTemplate
-A template for creating a documented custom function.
-The template contains a simple example function to divide a by b.
+Solve the problem of creating a documented custom function.

 The template contains the core set of documentation meta data.
 Other meta data, such as allowed values, may be added.
+The template contains a simple example function to divide a by b.
 Reference [Adding Function Documentation](https://learn.microsoft.com/en-us/power-query/handling-documentation).

 ## MonthAsM
 Solve the problem of month names taking up too much space in a visual.